-[subsection (9) added by section 2 of Act 75 of 1959] and substituted by section 8(b) of Act 91 of 1977] [section 90 substituted by section 20 of Act 40 of 1952]
+[subsection (9) added by section 2 of Act 75 of 1959 and substituted by section 8(b) of Act 91 of 1977]

 91. Criminal jurisdiction of periodical court

 The jurisdiction of the periodical court in criminal matters shall be subject, mutatis mutandis, to the provisions contained in section twenty-seven and in sub-section (3) of section thirty-five.